itplr-kosit/xml-mutate/doc/spec.md

 However, not only during the development of XML Schema definition languages it is often very important to additionally test schema definitions against invalid instances.
 Only then one can make sure that certain constraints/rules

 * correctly exclude unwanted content and do not include content as **False Positives**,
-* correctly inlcude all valid content and do not exclude **False Negatives**
+* correctly include all valid content and do not exclude **False Negatives**

-However, the maintainance of a large number of meaningful test instances often becomes cumbersome for several reasons:
+However, the maintenance of a large number of meaningful test instances often becomes cumbersome for several reasons:

 * One needs to manage large number of XML instances for testing
 * One needs to define new schemas or one requires invasive changes to existing schemas to annotate the XML test instances with assertions about test cases